Template Numerical Library version\ main:bb09b17

 89 plt.close(fig)

-In this section, we will show how to solve simple heat equation in 1D.
-The heat equation is a parabolic partial differential equation which reads as follows:
+In this section, we demonstrate how to solve the simple 1D heat equation, a parabolic partial differential equation expressed as:

 \[ \frac{\partial u(t,x)}{\partial t} - \frac{\partial^2 u(t,x)}{\partial^2 x} = 0\ \rm{on}\ (0,T) \times (0,1), \]